trapd00r/pimpd/README.md

   * Regular expression based database queries
   * Regular expression based searches in active playlist
+  * Quick searches for artist, album and title
   * Randomizing of playlist; you could add 100 (carefully!) randomly selected tracks to your playlist
   * Fetching of lyrics on demand